Taki Theodoracopulos: Career

-Theodoracopulos's column "High Life" has appeared in British weekly The Spectator since 1977, where he wrote a series of controversial articles, including one claiming that black people had lower IQs than other people, for which Boris Johnson, made editor in 1999, later apologised.
-He has also written for other US and UK publications.
-In 1984, he was arrested for the possession of cocaine, after attempting to board a plane at Heathrow Airport, and served three months in HMP Pentonville.
+Theodoracopulos's column "High Life" appeared in British weekly The Spectator between 1977 and 2023, expressing sometimes controversial opinions, including the claim that black people had lower IQs than other people, for which Boris Johnson, made editor in 1999, later apologised.
+He has also written for other US and UK publications, including Esquire, Hamptons Magazine, Newsweek, the New York Press, The Sunday Times, and Vanity Fair.

+In 1984, Theodoracopulos was arrested for the possession of cocaine, after attempting to board a plane at Heathrow Airport, and served three months in HMP Pentonville.
 He documented his prison experiences in Nothing to Declare: Prison Memoirs (1991) and discussed them in an extended appearance on the British television programme After Dark.

 In 2002, Theodoracopulos founded The American Conservative magazine with Pat Buchanan and Scott McConnell.
 He was also the publisher of the British magazine Right Now!
 He currently publishes and writes for Taki's Magazine.
 In 2016, the organization Proud Boys was launched with an article in Taki's Magazine by Gavin McInnes.

+In 2004, The Guardian criticised Theodoracopulos for expressing racist views directed against West Indians, Puerto Ricans, and Jews, among others.
+He has used the racial epithets "nigger" and "Sambo" to describe black people and he referred to Saudi royal family members as "ruling towelheads".

 Theodoracopulos appeared in the 2013 James Toback film Seduced and Abandoned as himself.

-He received criticism for writing in support of Greek ultranationalist political party Golden Dawn, describing them as "good old-fashioned patriotic Greeks" in a 2013 editorial.
-The editor of The Spectator, Fraser Nelson, defended Taki by tweeting that "Our readers like diversity and well-written pieces that they disagree with.
+He received criticism for writing in support of the Greek far-right political party Golden Dawn, describing them as "good old-fashioned patriotic Greeks" in a 2013 editorial.
+The editor of The Spectator, Fraser Nelson, defended Theodoracopulos by tweeting that "Our readers like diversity and well-written pieces that they disagree with.
 We have no party line."
 In a 2021 interview, months after many Golden Dawn leaders were convicted by Greek courts for heading a criminal organisation, the chairman of The Spectator, Andrew Neil, who does not have influence over the magazine editorially, condemned the column, stating it was "beyond the pale".
-He further added that he had requested the editor to inform Taki that he should not return to that topic following its publication.
+He further added that he had requested the editor to inform Theodoracopulos that he should not return to that topic following its publication.

 His frequent criticism of Israel led Conrad Black to accuse him of antisemitism.
 In 2018, he wrote an article commemorating D-Day in which he praised the Wehrmacht and asked readers to sympathize with them.

-Racism

-Taki has expressed racist views, directed against West Indians, Puerto Ricans, and Jews, among others.
-He has been accused of using the racial epithets "nigger" and "Sambo" to describe black people and he referred to Saudi royal family members as "ruling towelheads".

-In 2003, he and the then Spectator editor Boris Johnson were investigated by the Metropolitan Police in London after publishing an allegedly racist article attacking black lawyer and political activist Peter Herbert, which led to death threats being made against Herbert.
-In the article he also expressed his fondness for anti-immigration politician Enoch Powell, criticising West Indian immigration to the UK and complaining "The rivers of blood speech by Enoch was prophetic as well as true and look what the bullshitters of the time did to the great man."